 The old saying is an ounce of prevention is worth a pound of cure (do the metric conversion if you have to).
 Having good travel insurance is the best interpretation of this.
 Make sure to get a policy that covers rentals like motorbikes and passport problems.
 Take a test ride on any bike you rent.
 Check the skins, and make sure it starts over and over.

 Also, make sure you understand with the renter how long you are renting for.
-They don’t always assume 24 hours like other places, which are open for extra charges.
+They don’t always assume 24 hours like other places open for extra charges.

 So, until next time...
 Rumble on!